input-output-hk/marlowe-doc/docs/tutorials/marlowe-plutus.md

 data script, and protected by the Marlowe validator script.
-The transaction has to put some money (at least one Lovelace) on that transaction output, in order for it to become an unspent transaction output (UTxO).
+The transaction has to put some money (at least one Lovelace) on that transaction output, in order for it to become an unspent transaction output (UTXO).
 We consider this value a *contract deposit*, which can be spent during the completion phase.
 Note that we do not place any restriction on the transaction inputs, which could use any other transaction outputs, including scripts.
 It is possible to initialize a